Delay-minimizing capacity allocation in an infinite server queueing system

-If the rates of server $n$ and $n+1$ are interchanged then first summand is unchanged, while the second is decreased because all blocking probabilities $p_k$ for $k \geq n$ decrease (see \cite{NE1981}), thus, contradicting the optimality of the series. \end{proof}
+If the rates of server $n$ and $n+1$ are interchanged then first summand is unchanged, while the second is decreased because all blocking probabilities $p_k$ for $k \geq n$ decrease (see \cite{NE1981}), thus, contradicting the optimality of the sequence. \end{proof}

-A nice property of decreasing service-rate series is given to us by Lemma \ref{lemma:LST_properties}c, which states that the series of blocking properties $p_n$ is discrete convex:
+A nice property of decreasing service-rate sequence is given to us by Lemma \ref{lemma:LST_properties}c, which states that the sequence of blocking properties $p_n$ is discrete convex: